We have five factories and 19 years of experience in plant extracts

 Citrus bioflavonoids have been found to have neuroprotective effects, which can help protect the brain from oxidative stress and inflammation, potentially reducing the risk of neurodegenerative diseases like Alzheimer's and Parkinson's.

-In summary, Citrus bioflavonoids offer a multitude of health benefits that can contribute to overall health and well-being.
+In summary, citrus bioflavonoids offer a multitude of health benefits that can contribute to overall health and well-being.
 From supporting the immune system to promoting cardiovascular health and improving skin health, these natural compounds are an essential part of a balanced diet.

 4. Antioxidant Properties